 What a year 2016 was.
-Sometimes inspiring, other times defeating, 2016 was nonetheless memorable.
-On one hand, we dealt with countless, notable celebrity deaths; far more significant losses than we should ever have to see in a single year.
-On the other, my Chicago Cubs won the World Series for the first time in over 100 years.
-On one hand, Donald Trump became the leader of our country and has since done his best to run it into the ground.
+Sometimes inspiring, other times defeating, it was nonetheless unforgettable.
+On one hand, we lost countless beloved public figures — far more than we should ever have to mourn in a single year.
+On the other, my Chicago Cubs finally won the World Series for the first time in over a century.
+On one hand, Donald Trump became president and promptly began running the country into the ground.
 On the other, I got engaged to the most wonderful woman I’ve ever known.
-So a mixed bag, to say the least.
-But however you want to slice it (and for me, the pros still outweighed the cons), it was very notable.
-One that I will surely never forget.
+A mixed bag, to say the least — but one that I’ll surely never forget.

 15. The Founder